Yihe-Harry/DSA3101-Group-Project/GrpB_models/b5_churn_prediction/README.md

 This task focused on building models to predict customer churn.
 Both models utilized Random Forest classifiers, which outperformed Logistic Regression in key metrics such as recall and F1-score.

-For the first model trained on banking customer churn dataset, we identified critical features like **Age**, **Number of products**, and **Account balance**, which were key determinants of churn.
+For the first model trained on the banking customer churn dataset, we identified critical features like **Age**, **Number of products**, and **Account balance**, which were key determinants of churn.
 The model demonstrated that older customers and those with only one product are more likely to churn, highlighting the need for targeted engagement and product diversification strategies to reduce churn.

 In the second model trained on the UCI credit card data, we introduced custom features like **Sudden Large Payment** and **Decreasing Usage** to help identify customers at high risk of churning.
 A significant difference in churn rates was observed between low and high balance customers, emphasizing the importance of managing account balances for better customer retention.
 The model suggested that assisting high-balance customers with debt management could be an effective strategy.

 Both models show the power of Random Forest in capturing complex patterns and interactions in customer behavior.
 Moving forward, focusing on the insights gained from these models—such as targeting high-risk customers based on balance and product usage—could help the bank enhance customer loyalty, increase retention, and drive long-term profitability.

-### Future Improvements
-1. **Addressing Data Imbalance:**
-   - While SMOTE helped balance the churn dataset, alternative techniques such as **ADASYN** (Adaptive Synthetic Sampling) or **undersampling** could be explored to address class imbalance in different ways.
-   - Investigating the use of **class weights** in Random Forest could be another approach to improve model performance on imbalanced data.

-2. **Explainability and Interpretability:**
-   - Improving the interpretability of the Random Forest models using techniques like **SHAP (Shapley Additive Explanations)** or **LIME (Local Interpretable Model-agnostic Explanations)** could help stakeholders understand model decisions and facilitate better decision-making.
-   - This would also be crucial for regulatory compliance, as understanding the rationale behind model predictions can ensure fairness and transparency.